Platform

 PROGRAMMATIC ADVERTISING PLATFORMS

-Programmatic ads can be found all over the internet, from retail websites to social media platforms and apps.
+Programmatic ads are everywhere, from retail websites to social media platforms and apps.
 Most advertisers use one of five types of platforms to buy programmatic ads, including:

-• Supply-side platforms (SSP): Website owners, app owners, and bloggers use SSPs to sell their ad space to advertisers.
-This allows them to monetize their digital content by displaying a variety of ads on their site or app.
+Supply-side platforms (SSPs): Website owners, app owners, and bloggers use SSPs to sell their ad space to advertisers.
+This allows them to monetize their digital content by displaying various ads on their sites or apps.

-• Demand-side platforms (DSP): Advertisers who want to buy ad space from multiple websites or apps at once can use a DSP to do so.
-DSPs have been compared to the stock market—here, advertisers take advantage of real-time bidding to buy ad space.
+Demand-side platforms (DSPs): Advertisers who want to buy ad space from multiple websites or apps at once can use a DSP.
+DSPs have been compared to the stock market, where advertisers use real-time bidding to buy ad space.

 HOW TO START USING PROGRAMMATIC ADS

 A successful programmatic marketing strategy begins with the end in mind.
-Define your campaign goals first.
-Do you want to lower your ad spend?
-Increase conversion?
-Maximize impressions?
+First, define your campaign goals.
+Do you want to lower ad spend, increase conversion, or maximize impressions?

-Then it’s time to select the type of programmatic ad campaign you want to run.
-From banner ads to social media video content, there are a wide range of options for you to choose from.
+Then, it’s time to select the programmatic ad campaign you want to run.
+You have a wide range of options, from banner ads to social media video content.

-Once you’ve narrowed down the type of campaign you want to run, you’ll need to choose a DSP, which will allow you to launch and optimize your ad.
+Once you’ve decided on a campaign type, you’ll need to choose a DSP.
+This will allow you to launch and optimize your ad.

 PROBLEMS WITH PROGRAMMATIC ADVERTISING

-PRECISION ADVERTISING - THE NEXT EVOLUTION IN DIGITAL ADVERTISING
+PRECISION BRAND ADVERTISING - THE NEXT EVOLUTION IN DIGITAL ADVERTISING

-Precision advertising uses display advertising in conjunction with other mediums including native ads, audio ads, OTT, CTV, and DOOH to create a cohesive multi-channel advertising experience designed to drive measurable conversions.
-Agility is leading the way with precision advertising, reducing brands CPA and CAC and boosting ROAS and CMAM.
-See how precision advertising can help your marketing strategy.
+Precision brand advertising uses display advertising in conjunction with other mediums, including native ads, audio ads, OTT, CTV, and DOOH, to create a cohesive multi-channel advertising experience designed to drive measurable conversions.
+Agility is leading the way with precision brand advertising, reducing brands' CPA and CAC, and boosting ROAS and CMAM.
+See how precision brand advertising can help your marketing strategy.

-Over the past 20 years, online advertising has opened thousands of new channels and methods for brands to reach their target customers.
-It’s up to each digital marketer to find the right marketing mix for their company, but programmatic ads have become a staple of the modern advertising strategy.
+Over the past twenty years, online advertising has opened thousands of new channels and methods for brands to reach their target customers.
+While each digital marketer must find the right marketing mix for their company, programmatic ads have become a staple of modern advertising strategies.

-Review our complete guide to learn more about the tool that’s saving marketers time and continually optimizing the advertising process.
+Review our complete guide to learn more about the tool, which saves marketers time and continually optimizes the advertising process.

 WHAT IS PROGRAMMATIC ADVERTISING?

 In 2021, 87% of digital display ads were purchased using programmatically.
-Programmatic ad campaigns can be found on all sorts of platforms, including connected TV, mobile devices, video content, social media, and more.
+Programmatic ad campaigns can be found on various platforms, including connected TV, mobile devices, video content, social media, and more.
 Video ads are one of the largest areas of programmatic ad growth, making up more than half of programmatic ad spend and growing to more than $96B in spending by 2025.

 WHAT ARE THE BENEFITS OF PROGRAMMATIC ADVERTISING?